LibrariesHacked/librarieshacked.github.io/_posts/2021-01-25-funding-ideas.md

 So, a few ideas.
 Are they good, bad, nonsense?
 There are loads of untapped projects in the digital/data space.
 Lots seem simple, but they need engagement and funding.

 It was genuinely good to see the [Arts Council providing £150k for library service digital products (ebooks)](https://twitter.com/libsconnected/status/1351937972510355457?s=20).
-But it's split between 150 services, giving them £1,000 each.
+But it's split between 150 services, £1,000 each.
 This is spreading money quite thinly, though it's been pointed out that existing budgets are small and this could have a big impact.
 But in addition to that funding it would be awesome to see the equivalent spend on national data projects for libraries and the public.